TEG-Blue · The Emotional Gradient Blueprint

 What repeats over time

-When threat or pressure lasts, a passing response can become a recurring pattern that shapes relationships and choices.
+When threat or pressure lasts, a passing response can become a recurring pattern.
+Sustained threat can become the filter through which the system reads the world, shaping perception, relationships, and choices.

 ASafe with others